dickhardt/openid-key-binding/openid-connect-key-binding-1_0.md

 When authenticating with OpenID Connect, an RP provides a nonce in its authentication request.
 The ID Token signed and returned by the OP contains the nonce and claims about the user.
 When verifying the ID Token, the RP confirms it contains the nonce, binding the session that made the request to the response.

-It is common for an RP to be composed of multiple components.
-When the RP authenticating component that obtained the ID Token wants to prove to an RP consuming component that it has authenticated a user, it may present the ID Token as a bearer token.
+It is common for an RP to be composed of multiple components such as a RP authenticating component that  obtains the ID Token from the OP and an RP consuming component which checks the ID Token presented to it by the authenticating component.
+When the RP authenticating component wants to prove to an RP consuming component that it has authenticated a user, it may present the ID Token as a bearer token.
 However, bearer tokens are vulnerable to theft and replay attacks - if an attacker obtains the ID Token, they can impersonate the authenticated user.

 By binding a cryptographic key to the ID Token, the RP authenticating component can prove to RP consuming components not only that a user has been authenticated, but that the RP authenticating component itself was the original recipient of that authentication.
 This transforms the ID Token from a vulnerable bearer token into a proof-of-possession token that provides stronger security guarantees.